 Students who believe they have been treated unfairly in the program as to enrollment in courses, treatment in the classroom or field practicum, final course grades, academic probation, or termination from the program for academic or non-academic reasons have the right to seek an impartial and formal review.

-If informal appeals do not result in resolution of the matter, students can request a formal investigation by the Grievance Appeals Committee of the program.
-This request must be made in writing to the associate dean of the Graduate School of Social Service, and must provide details of the alleged unfair treatment, identifying the particular informal appeal procedures that were used and telling why these procedures did not resolve the matter.
-This request must be made to the associate dean of the Graduate School of Social Service within two weeks upon completion of the informal appeals.
+If informal appeals do not result in resolution of the matter, students can request a formal investigation.
+This request must be made in writing to the the Assistant Dean of Student Services of the Graduate School of Social Service, and must provide details of the alleged unfair treatment, identifying the particular informal appeal procedures that were used and telling why these procedures did not resolve the matter.
+This request must be made to the the Assistant Dean of Student Services of the Graduate School of Social Service within two weeks upon completion of the informal appeals.
+The Dean of the Graduate School of Social Service has the final decision-making authority in the matter.

 Professors have the option of stipulating their own expectations regarding attendance and class participation.
 They will be spelled out to students in the course outline and assignments.
 If students are unclear, they should not hesitate to ask their professors for specific information.